Feim Ibrahimi

-As music secretary during Albania’s period of cultural isolation, Ibrahimi showed himself a capable administrator, exerting a positive influence on Albania’s musical life.
-Though obliged by his office to defend socialist realism, during his official travels abroad he tried, as much as was possible, to keep up with international musical developments, experimenting in secret with atonality (e.g. in the Cello Sonata, 1975, rev. 1990), expressing a private interest in Xenakis as early as 1981, and inviting to Albania such avant-garde figures as Stabler.
 After the collapse of the communist régime he worked tirelessly to bring Albanian music into the wider European musical arena.
 In 1991 he was the first President of National Music’s Council (member of the International Music’s Council to the UNESCO).
 He founded the festival Evenings of New Albanian Music in 1992.
 In 1994 he founded the artistic society “Pentaton” (now Cultural Foundation “Feim Ibrahimi”), aiming to organize several cultural events and to establish a private conservatory for gifted children.
 Some his works are published in England by the Emerson Edition.

 For his artistic merits, in 1989, the Albanian State conferred him the title “People’s Artist”, the highest artistic title in Albania.
 Whereas in 2000, the town hall of Tirana conferred him the title “The gratitude of Tirana” for his contribution to the Albanian culture, and especially to the culture of the capital.
 In 2001, the town hall of Durrës (the city where he passed his childhood and youth) conferred him the Honorary Citizenship.

 Ibrahimi has won many prizes in national competitions and in “May Concerts” (the main national festival organized annually since 1967).
 He has won two Republic prizes – the most important award in the field of creative activity.
 In 1990, a concert-portrait, which included a lecture on his music, was organized at the Aalto Theaterfoyer, in Essen (Germany).
 In 1994, at the Brahms-Gesellschaft’s invitation, he was composer-in-residence at the Brahmshaus of Baden-Baden (Germany), and immediately afterwards he studied electro-acoustic music at Mozarteum in Salzburg (Austria).
 In 1995, his work De Profundis –composed during his residency in Salzburg– was selected for the International Electronic Music Festival in Bourges, France.